Platformer Drop Shadow | Blueprint Documentation

 Does this asset use lights to achieve the effect?

-Nope!
-The effect is entirely material-driven.
-It uses a Decal to project a fake shadow onto the ground underneath your character.
+Not at all.
+The effect is entirely Material-driven.
+It uses a Decal to project a fake shadow onto the ground directly underneath your Actor.

 Does this asset have mobile support?